-The Tuberculosis South Africa Project (TBSAP) provides technical assistance to the Government of South Africa to reduce the burden of tuberculosis and multi-drug-resistant tuberculosis in the country.
+The Tuberculosis South Africa Project (TBSAP) provided technical assistance to the Government of South Africa to reduce the burden of tuberculosis and multi-drug-resistant tuberculosis in the country.

 - Reduce TB infections

 - Increase the sustainability of effective TB response systems

 - Improve care and treatment of vulnerable populations